 New Mexico law requires the following with respect to PFDs.

 - All life jackets and other PFDs must be in good and serviceable condition and readily accessible.
-The PFDs must be of the proper size for the intended wearer.
+The PFDs must be of the proper size and fit for the intended wearer.
 Sizing for PFDs is based on body weight and chest size.